-A fatal fire at a luxury London hotel in 1845 was the subject of extensive newspaper coverage, and caused people to question the safety of public buildings and the efficacy of existing fire rescue services.
+A fatal fire at a luxury London hotel in 1845 was the subject of extensive newspaper coverage, which made people question the safety of public buildings and the efficacy of existing fire rescue services.

 I slept badly and suffered from one of the fire panics which I sometimes get when I am lodged at the top of a large hotel with a wooden staircase.
 I lay awake for hours thinking what should we do if the house caught fire … I think one reason I am subject to these fancies is that when I was a girl I saw the awful fire in Dover Street which destroyed Raggett’s Hotel.

 Raggett’s Hotel at 45 Dover Street in Mayfair was situated in the heart of fashionable London.
-Standing just off Piccadilly, it was close to the opulent shopping emporia of Bond Street, and a short stroll through Green Park to Buckingham Palace.
-Mayfair was where the great and the good lived during the “season”, or, if they did not have a London house, where they would lodge in one of numerous hotels.
+Standing just off Piccadilly, it was close to the opulent shopping emporia of Bond Street and a short stroll through Green Park to Buckingham Palace.
+Mayfair was where the great and the good lived during the ‘season’, or, if they did not have a London house, where they would lodge in one of numerous hotels.
 In Dover Street alone there were five hotels: Raggett’s, Brown’s, Batt’s, Hughes’ and Howchin’s.

-Once it had been a tavern.
-But after renovations, which included the extensive use of lathe and plaster partitions, it was turned into a hotel with forty rooms.
+Once it had been a tavern, but after renovations, which included the extensive use of lathe and plaster partitions, it was turned into a hotel with forty rooms.
 Just to be clear, this was a total of forty rooms and not forty bedrooms.
-There was a basement, a ground floor with accommodation for single gentlemen travellers, and a first or drawing room floor where the best rooms were situated.
+There was a basement, a ground floor with accommodation for single gentlemen travellers and a first or drawing room floor where the best rooms were situated.
 The second floor provided additional guest accommodation together with lodgings for the Raggett family and their employees.
 At the top of the house were the attics.
 Guests stayed in individual suites consisting of drawing rooms, sitting rooms and bedrooms.

 The proprietor was William Raggett, who was sixty-two in 1845.
-Raggett had been renting the property since about 1831, and he ran the business with the assistance of family members.
-One of their number was his wife Ann, who at the time was confined to bed on the second floor, having broken her leg some three weeks prior to the fire.
+Raggett had been renting the property since about 1831 and ran the business with the assistance of family members.
+One of their number was his wife, Ann, who at the time was confined to bed on the second floor, having broken her leg some three weeks prior to the fire.
 The Raggetts had eight children, and in May 1845 at least five of them lived with their parents in the hotel.
-The oldest of these was Ann, who was thirty-seven.
-Her brother Frederick William, who was twenty-seven, had the role of assistant manager.
-(Frederick William was the friend of William Frederick Wolley, the subject of a fire story that we published here a while ago, was employed as the assistant manager.
+The two oldest were Ann, who was thirty-seven, and Frederick William, who was twenty-seven.
+Frederick William, who was the friend of William Frederick Wolley, the subject of a fire story that we published here a while ago, was employed as the assistant manager.

 Over the weekend other guests arrived.
 There was an Irish peer, Thomas Oliver Plunkett, who was the 12th Baron Louth.
-There was an Honourable Colonel Bouverie of The Guards, and a Mr St George of Tyrone House in Country Galway.
+There was an Honourable Colonel Bouverie of The Guards, and a Mr St George of Tyrone House in County Galway.
 These gentlemen were accommodated on the ground floor of the hotel.

 Susan Constantia Round, who was a wealthy woman in her own right, was the wife of John Round, a banker and Member of Parliament for Maldon in Essex.
 Their daughter, who was twenty-two, would be attending the Queen’s Drawing Room on the following day.
-Although Constantia had made her debut in 1841, which was four years ago, it was still necessary to do the season, as she had failed so far to find a husband, and was therefore in danger of being regarded as “on the shelf” in spite of her youth.
+Although Constantia had made her debut in 1841, which was four years ago, it was still necessary to do the season as she had failed so far to find a husband and was therefore in danger of being regarded as ‘on the shelf’ in spite of her youth.
 Her mother recognised the honour of the invitation, but probably dreaded the length of time they would be on their feet in St James’s Palace.
-She was fifty-six, and overweight.
+She was fifty-six and overweight.

 That evening the Earl and Countess of Huntingdon and Mrs Power went to the St James’s Theatre in nearby King Street.
 The St James’s, which had opened in 1835, was known for putting on plays by visiting French companies, and the Queen would attend just such a performance on the evening of the following Friday.
 They left Anne Jones to put Lord Hastings to bed in the long room at the back of the building.
 Mrs and Miss Round also had tickets for the St James’s.
-Before they set off Mrs Round arranged for a supper of roast fowl, dry toast and tea to be served on their return.
+Before they set off, Mrs Round arranged for a supper of roast fowl, dry toast and tea to be served on their return.

 The various gentlemen ventured out into the London night.
 Mr St George went down to Greenwich to visit a friend.
 However, just what Colonel Bouverie and Lord Louth got up to is unknown.
 But there was plenty of entertainment for a chap who was on his own.
 There were theatres and balls, or restaurants and gentlemen’s clubs, or a brisk walk to the Haymarket, where ladies of the night plied their trade.

 By eleven-thirty the hotel was quiet.
 On the second floor Benjamin Rich had retired to his room at the front of the building.
 Ann Raggett too was asleep, dreaming of the day when her broken leg would heal, while her husband William and daughter Ann were heading to their rooms as well.
-Twenty-eight-year-old Ann Jones had finally got Lord Hastings to sleep, and was glad of some rest herself.
+Twenty-eight-year-old Ann Jones had finally got Lord Hastings to sleep and was glad of some rest herself.
 She might have thought of her late father, a publican and maltster in Pipton in Breconshire, and what he would make of his daughter staying in such a grand establishment.
 Or she might have thought of her husband at home.

 Also on the second floor the unnamed porter was snoring loudly in his bed, lubricated, one may imagine, by a pint in the Coach and Horses after a day of heaving luggage.
 The hotel chambermaid, Sarah Ann Barnes, who had had her forty-third birthday, was in her room too.
 We do not know if she had been celebrating.
 She might have recalled scenes from her childhood in Southill in Bedfordshire.
-She might have recalled the faces of her long-dead parents Thomas and Fanny.
+She might have recalled the faces of her long-dead parents, Thomas and Fanny.
 Or she might simply have concentrated on the pain in her teeth, wondering if the time had come to have another of her decaying molars pulled.

 Downstairs a small sleepy group waited for the Rounds and Huntingdons to arrive back from the theatre.
 In charge of the group was the assistant manager, Frederick Raggett, who had come a long way since his early brush with the law, when as a troublesome thirteen-year-old he had been arrested for stealing and pawning silver from his employer at the Burlington Hotel.
-With him was Charles Roberson, who would lead guests to their rooms by candlelight, and take any late night orders.
+With him was Charles Roberson, who would lead guests to their rooms by candlelight and take any late night orders.
 Also in the group was the unnamed cook.
-And finally Henry Raggett, who was twenty-four, and apprenticed to an auctioneer, but who helped in the hotel during his spare time.
+And finally Henry Raggett, who was twenty-four and apprenticed to an auctioneer, but who helped in the hotel during his spare time.
 They all hoped that the guests would be back soon: it would not be long before their daily round began again.

 A few minutes after midnight Susan Constantia Round and her daughter returned from the theatre.
 They were escorted upstairs by Charles Roberson, and, as he was serving their meal, Mrs Round considerately told him to leave the dishes to be cleared in the morning so that he too could go to bed.
 Then the Earl and Countess of Huntingdon and Mrs Power returned.
-Leaving his hat on the drawing room table the Earl went into the passage that led to the bedrooms, where he chatted briefly with his mother-in-law about the plays they had seen.
+Leaving his hat on the drawing room table, the Earl went into the passage that led to the bedrooms, where he chatted briefly with his mother-in-law about the plays they had seen.
 His wife went into the bedroom.

 Richard and Penelope King were in bed, and Elizabeth King, left alone, decided to make some liquorice tea.
 She might have had a stomach ache — even constipation.
 She went into her bedroom to get some water.
-She lit her way with one of the tall candles that her brother had requested: he had no time for the half-used short candles that the hotel tried to foist on its guests.
+She lit her way with one of the tall candles her brother had requested: he had no time for the half-used short candles that the hotel tried to foist on its guests.
 Elizabeth’s room at the back of the hotel was quite pokey.
 There was little space to walk between the wainscot walls and the bed, which had quilted dimity bed-curtains to keep out the cold.

 As Elizabeth warmed the water in a small metal cup over the drawing room fire, she became aware of a crackling noise, which seemed to be coming from the bedroom.
-She opened the door, and was met by the hellish sight of smoke and flames.
+She opened the door and was met by the hellish sight of smoke and flames.
 Her first thought was to reach for a blanket to stifle the flames, but, as the blaze made this impossible, she slammed the door shut.
-“Fire!” she shouted.
-“Fire!” … TO BE CONTINUED
+‘Fire!’ she shouted.
+‘Fire!’ … TO BE CONTINUED